 In this new update, you can get general section improvements, block editor improvements, and a few cool features for WordPress developers.
 In terms of general improvements, you can expect to work more with the new Gutenberg plugin, because it has been merged into the core and you’ll also get a Site Health tool on your dashboard that will tell you how your website is doing on performance and security.
 In this blog post, we will guide you through all of the updates step by step and will also give bonus information about which features have been delayed to WordPress 5.5, so you know what to expect next.

 You can also check our video blog, where we go through all of the features and improvements of this new update in more detail:

-And if you want to try out this new update, you can do so with the 14-day free trial of our managed WordPress hosting at 10Web.
+And if you want to try out this new update, you can do so with a free trial of our automated WordPress hosting at 10Web.